 Biological Engineering – B.S. in Biological Engineering

 Students in the Biological Engineering program at Montana State learn at the exciting interface of biology, chemistry and industrial systems.
-Whether discovering how microbes in Yellowstone National Park could be used to recycle plastic or working in a lab to develop new tools for diagnosing diseases like malaria and cancer in low-resource settings, Biological Engineering students are afforded a variety of opportunities to develop skills that will serve them in positions in biomedicine, environmental remediation and more.
+Whether discovering how microbes in Yellowstone National Park could be used to recycle plastic or working in a lab to develop new tools for diagnosing diseases like malaria and cancer, Biological Engineering students are afforded a variety of opportunities to develop skills that will serve them in positions in biomedicine, environmental remediation and more.

 Biological Engineering students are able to conduct research with state-of-the-art equipment, such as microscopes and spectrometers, thanks to a $1.5 million National Science Foundation grant intended to support a broad range of research activity by removing financial barriers to equipment that would otherwise be too expensive to purchase with traditional grants.